Getting Started with Eclipse MicroProfile, Part 3: Thorntail

 I decided to include the entire POM, as it's really rather small.
 We import the BOM in dependencyManagement

-, add one
+, add onedependency

 to pull in Thorntail, one for our application, and one (ONE!) for the Arquillian tests.
-Likewise, we have
+Likewise, we have a single build plugin.

-I had to include an updated version for ShrinkWrap, as the version included transitively from |
+I had to include an updated version for ShrinkWrap, as the version included transitively from io.thorntail:arquillian

 Like Payara Micro, we build this as a war file, so we have the same empty src/main/webapp/WEB-INF/beans.xml

-trigger CDI processing.
+file to trigger CDI processing.
 That is literally all we have to do.
-I even copied and pasted the tests, which run unchanged (yes,
+I even copied and pasted the tests, which run unchanged (yes, I could probably define those in another module and import them, but it's not that important to me right now. :)

 When I run mvn install